-Flying Pioneer, Early Bird Percival H. Spencer is indeed an extraordinary aviation pioneer, having devoted his entire lifetime to the engineering, building, developing and flying of aircraft.
+Flying Pioneer, [[strikethrough]] Early Bird [[strikethrough]] Percival H. Spencer is indeed an extraordinary aviation pioneer, having devoted his entire lifetime to the engineering, building, developing and flying of aircraft.
 Self-taught at an early age, he went on to become an outstanding figure in the aviation world and few men have contributed more to the development of aviation progress in the United States.
 Ingenious, creative and ever active his name ranks high in American aviation history.

-at Farmingdale, Long Islami, New York, where he assisted in the development of a 2-ment pusher amphibian flying bost.
-Spencer was there until 1940 when he sold his interest in the firm and the mans was changed to the Colgate-Larses Company of Anityville, Long Islami, New York.
-Following this he designed and constructed another light sport amphibian which he intended for the post-war market.

-During World War II he was a pilot for Republic Aviation Corporation, Farmingdals, New York, as a test pilot on military aircraft and while there anniated in the design and development of the wall-known HEFURIN SERBER u-place amplibian which eminet much public associance after the war.
+at Farminghale, Long Island, New York, where he assisted in the development of a 2-rest pusher amphibian flying boot.
+Spencey use there until 1940 thun be sold his interest in the firm and the name was changed to the Colgote-Larsen Company of anityville, long Island, New York.
+Following this to designed and constructed enother light open amedician which he intended for the post-war mirror.
+During World War II he was against for Republic Aviation Corporation, Parallegdale, New York, Assertsing Clark on military attreast, and while there assisted in the Reposite "Steleon," a design and development of the well-known assertsing to the public amphibian which gained much public acceptance after the var.

-In 1945 Spencer went wart to join Lear, Incorporated as a staff assistant at Sante Honico, California where he remained until he retired.
+In 1945 Spencer went west to join Lear, Incorporated as a staff assistant at justs Renies, California where he remained until he retired.

-Since retirement, and still living in California, he has been active in the damign and development of rubber-powered andel toy comithopters which fly subsesfully and which have been made by concerns that bought secuficaturing rights from his and who have sold them through toy stores everywhere.
-This was then followed by a larger gas-powered version of the same type molel.
+Since retireuent, and still living in California, he has been estive in the design and development of rubber-powered nodel toy contitoyters which fly successfully and which have been made by concerns that bought manufacturing rights from tin and who have sold them through top stores everywhere.
+This was then followed, Aging model or withheater, Ellowing wranty recovered, by a larger gas-powered satisface of the effective personal and a surface of the first store of the first